SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/inventory.md

 ![Identity service](/images/concepts-guide/identification.png)

-To shield applications from these numbers of identifiers, {{< product-c8y-iot >}} includes an identity service that registers all identifiers for one asset that are used outside of {{< product-c8y-iot >}} and map these to a single global identifier that is used by applications.
+To shield web apps from these numbers of identifiers, {{< product-c8y-iot >}} includes an identity service that registers all identifiers for one asset that are used outside of {{< product-c8y-iot >}} and map these to a single global identifier that is used by web apps.

 This service is used by agents (to register external identifiers) and by business processes involving reorganisations and changes of devices (to modify maps of external identifiers to global identifiers).